baksho/ds-maths-nutshell/README.md

 This repository contains fundamental concepts of different branches of mathematics and stochastics, which are cornerstones for a successful career in machine learning and data science.
 More specifically, this repository contains concepts from different areas of functional analysis, linear algebra, stochastics etc.

-**NOTE**: The chapters are divided based on my understanding and in a sequence which I found easier to comprehend one-by-one.
+**Note**: The chapters are divided based on my understanding and in a sequence which I found easier to comprehend one-by-one.
 The repository as a whole is still *work in progress* and many of the files are, as of now, placeholders, only to be updated later.
 This gives an idea which area I will be updating the next.
 I am taking some time out from my daily schedule and contributing to this repository.
 Since, I cannot afford to spend a lot of time on a regular basis, the completion may take some time.
 Meanwhile, I ask whoever is visiting this repository to have a little patience.
 And I do appreciate anyone willing to collaborate.

 ## Content
 1.